-Despite years of progress and evolution, electricity supply, power cuts and high electricity bills remain a challenge for many households in Tanzania.
+Despite years of progress and evolution, electricity supply, power cuts, and high electricity bills remain a challenge for many households in Tanzania.
 Unreliable power can sometimes leave people without heated water for days on end.

 Due to this, people are turning to solar energy as a more reliable, inexpensive, and ecologically friendly alternative.
-Solar water heaters are the new path to efficient hot water distribution with reduced carbon footprint.
+Solar water heaters are the new path to efficient hot water distribution with a reduced carbon footprint.
 However, for optimum effectiveness, here are some things you need to know about solar water heaters.

-Solar water heaters are devices which capture thermal radiation from the sun to heat water.
+Solar water heaters are devices that capture thermal radiation from the sun to heat water.
 Contrary to popular belief, a solar water heater differs greatly from a solar panel.
 While photovoltaic panels transform energy from sun rays into electricity, solar heaters simply transfer the thermal energy from the sun to an absorber where the water is heated.

 Direct and Indirect systems can be differentiated by the liquid which flows in their collectors.
-For a Direct system, the household water which will come out of your tap, is passed through the copper pipes in the collector to heat them directly.
+For a Direct system, the household water which will come out of your tap is passed through the copper pipes in the collector to heat them directly.

-In an Indirect system, a heat-transfer fluid, such as anti-freeze solutions or diluted water, is passed through the collector and a heat exchanger transfers this heat to the tank, while ensuring this fluid does not come in contact with your water.
+In an Indirect system, a heat-transfer fluid, such as anti-freeze solutions or diluted water, is passed through the collector and a heat exchanger transfers this heat to the tank while ensuring this fluid does not come in contact with your water.

 Active systems usually use pumps to circulate the fluid through the system, whether household water or anti-freeze liquid.
 A temperature controller also monitors the difference in the temperature of the water in the tanks and in the collector.
 The controller will switch on the pump when the collector temperature reaches a specific higher level compared to the tank temperature.